Download a Monthly or Yearly Calendar Excel Template

 - Go to Smartsheet.com and log in to your account (or start a free 30-day trial).

-- From the Home screen, click Create New and choose Browse Templates.
+- From the Home screen, click + icon and type Calendar in the search bar.

-- You’ll see a handful of results, but for this example, click on 2016 Calendar by Day and click on the blue Use Template button in the upper-right corner.
+- You’ll see a handful of results, but for this example, click on Calendar by Day and click on the blue Use button.

 2. List Your Calendar Information

-A pre-made template will open, complete with the months and dates already formatted for the entire year of 2016.
+A pre-made template will open, complete with the months and dates already formatted for the entire year.
 There will also be sample content filled in for reference.

 - Add your calendar events under the Activity column.
 You can also add more detail in the Description, Hours, and Comments columns.